Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Appendix

 \subsection{Error Patterns and Capacity Limitations in the Llama-3.2-1B Model}

-In this appendix, we analyze systematic errors exhibited by the smallest model, Llama-3.2-1B, during multi-step PDE rollouts over the random initial condition analyzed in Section~\ref{subsec:multi-step}.
-As shown in Figure~\ref{fig:multi-step-demo}, the 1B model produces structured errors that grow over the 10-step prediction horizon and consistently concentrate at specific spatial locations, in contrast to the low-magnitude errors from the 3B and 8B models, which remain more evenly distributed across the spatial domain.
-These persistent error patterns from the 1B model, averaged over 20 generations from the same initial condition, suggest a systematic prediction bias likely attributable to the model's inductive biases or capacity limitations, rather than to stochasticity introduced during LLM sampling at inference time.
+In this appendix, we analyze systematic errors exhibited by the smallest model, Llama-3.2-1B, during multi-step PDE rollouts.
+Figure~\ref{fig:bias-1B-appendix} shows predictions averaged over 20 LLM repeats for the randomly sampled initial condition in the main text alongside bias analyses of the resulting errors.
+The 1B model produces structured errors that grow over the 10-step prediction horizon and consistently concentrate at specific spatial locations, in contrast to the low-magnitude errors from the 3B and 8B models, which remain more evenly distributed across the spatial domain.
+These persistent error patterns from the 1B model, averaged over 20 repeats from the same initial condition, suggest a systematic prediction bias likely attributable to the model's inductive biases or capacity limitations, rather than to stochasticity introduced during LLM sampling at inference time.

-Figure~\ref{fig:bias-1B-appendix} investigates the origin of this systematic prediction bias by analyzing how the prediction errors relate to properties of the discretized PDE solution---specifically, its magnitude and local variation in space and time.
+The bottom panels of Figure~\ref{fig:bias-1B-appendix} investigate the origin of this systematic prediction bias by analyzing how the prediction errors relate to properties of the discretized PDE solution---specifically, its magnitude and local variation in space and time.
 The left panel shows errors grouped by the reconstructed floating-point values of the 1B model's outputs.
 The lack of any discernible trend suggests that the bias is not driven by output magnitude or tokenization artifacts such as a preference for special integer-like values (e.g., 200, 300, 400).
 The center and right panels display errors grouped by spatial and temporal derivatives, respectively, both approximated using finite-difference stencils (central differences for interior points and forward/backward differences at boundaries).
 In this specific rollout, higher errors tend to occur in regions with lower local variation, hinting at a potential trend.
 However, this behavior is not consistent across different initial conditions.

 These findings help rule out tokenization effects as well as simple correlations with solution magnitude or local variation as the primary sources of bias, but do not conclusively identify its origin.
 Whether the bias arises from limited model capacity, inductive priors, or specific dynamical regimes that are inherently more difficult for smaller models to internalize remains an open question for future investigation.